msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 	meteor add msavin:mongol

+Mongol does not require configuration.
+To turn it on, press Control + M.

 Browse Your Collections
 -----------------------
 Mongol will automatically detect your collections and display the documents that you are subscribing to.
 Click on the collection name to see what it contains.